 The Latest Spine Treatments

-The physicans at the Orthopaedic & Spine Institute at Saint Agnes Hospital are using the latest technology to perform less invasive surgery and procedures so you can get back on your feet faster.
-For example, a new bone graft extender allows patients to avoid the recently common and very painful practice of taking bone from their hip to use around the spine.
-Today’s spine surgeries require smaller incisions and are more exact than ever before.
+The physicans at the Orthopaedic & Spine Institute use the latest technology to perform less invasive surgery and procedures so you can get back on your feet faster.
+For example, a new bone graft extender allows patients to avoid the once common and very painful practice of taking bone from their hip to use around the spine.
+Today’s spine surgeries require smaller incisions and are more precise than ever before.

 Another piece of technology at our physician’s disposal that has resulted in better outcomes for Saint Agnes patients is a neuromonitoring device that can detect possible issues with nerves during back or spine surgery.
 Overall, this allows for a greater level of control when spinal instrumentation is used.